 Should you be planning your bankruptcy case now?
 There are many good reasons to plan for the filing of a bankruptcy.
 Some businesses, especially large corporations, do this almost routinely.
 Bur for individuals, bankruptcy is anything but routine.
 Still, to get the maximum benefit out of a bankruptcy case, it may be necessary to consider the timing of the case.

 There are equally valid reasons for filing immediately, even if you must forgo the benefit of discharging certain debts, like taxes.
 Here's a rundown of some of the issues you'll face as you consider whether to file now or file later.

 Yes, you’ve seen this claim on many television commercials.
 Bankruptcy lawyers love to market based on bankruptcy’s ability to stop certain creditor actions from happening.
 This is called the automatic stay.
-A stay is an injunction from a court that is designed to prevent some party from taking some action.
-In this case, it’s to prevent your creditors from taking action to collect their debts.
+It's an injunction designed to prevent your creditors from taking action to collect their debts outside the bankruptcy case.

 If you know that a creditor is considering repossession, garnishment, levy, eviction, or a lawsuit, filing a bankruptcy case now may stop the action or at least postpone it.
 For instance, once the creditor is notified of the bankruptcy case, the creditor is prohibited from repossessing personal property like a car, foreclosing on real property, conducting a tax levy or filing or continuing many lawsuits.

 - A utility company will not be allowed to cut off service, and may be required to turn service back on when the bankruptcy is filed, but you must act quickly to negotiate an arrangement with the utility, which usually involves providing a hefty deposit to cover the utilities risk.

 You Recently Moved to a State With Less Generous Exemptions